- What do amalgam fillings contain?

 There are no documented cases of allergic reactions to composite resin, glass ionomer, resin ionomer or porcelain.
 There have been rare allergic responses to dental amalgam, porcelain fused to metal, gold alloys and nickel-cobalt-chrome alloys.

-There are no studies that have identified health problems in infants born to women with amalgam fillings.
-Pregnant women seeking dental care should inform their dentist that they are pregnant and discuss treatment options.
+Women who are pregnant and are seeking dental care, should inform their dentist that they are pregnant and discuss treatment options.

 Tooth decay among children and young adults has declined due to many preventative measures such as topical and systemic fluoride, sealants, and improved oral hygiene practices.